 Sensitivity/Intolerance

 Non-immune system response reactions.
 Possible symptoms of cinnamon sensitivity are a rash, irritation from direct contact, or lung irritation if inhaled.
-To further explain sensitivities and intolerances, let’s use lactose as an example.

 If you are lactose intolerant you get gassy and abdominal pain, but you are not allergic to dairy per se.
 The intolerance is causing non-immune symptom reactions (i.e. unable to digest, irritated digestive system).